What Can a Family Member Do with Agent Under Durable Power of Attorney Won’t Share Info?

-I have an elderly father with late-stage Alzheimer’s Disease.
-My sister has POA for him.
+I have an elderly father with late-stage Alzheimer’s disease.
+My sister has power of attorney for him.
 I asked her 2+ years ago for information on his assets and investments because I wanted to be sure someone is looking out for the best investment options available, and my sister has no real financial expertise (nor do I).
-I told her that I wanted to let the person who gives us investment advice to weigh in on whether or not he thought my dad was positioned correctly with his investments and if not what we might consider changing.
-My sister said she would send me the information but two + years later here I sit.
+I told her that I wanted to let the person who gives us investment advice to weigh in on whether or not he thought my dad was positioned correctly with his investments and if not, what we might consider changing.
+My sister said she would send me the information but 2+ years later here I sit.
 I have reminded her several times of her promise to get me the info, but she always pleads “I am too busy right now.”
 I wonder if I have any legal standing to get this information.
 Also wondering if you have any suggestions as to how to approach my sister.
 Currently (or the last I was told) my brother-in-law (who also has no real financial background) was “watching” my dad’s investments.

 You could also wait until your father’s death and seek information at that time.
 As a beneficiary of his estate, your legal right to information would be more clear.
 But it still wouldn’t be direct.
 Your father’s executor or personal representative would have the right to information, not you.

 So, unfortunately, I think you could explain to your sister that all you’re asking is for copies of recent bank and investment account statements.
 It’s hard to argue that she’s “too busy” to make copies or even to simply send you the originals.
-She could easily take pictures with her smart phone and email or text them to you.
+She could easily take pictures with her smartphone and email or text them to you.

 This article about trustees and agents under powers of attorney provides a bit more helpful information about their duties to disclose information.